Manufacturer: Request For Music

 PLAY

-The PLAY knob is the global probability that a step will produce a note.
-Even if a step is otherwise enabled, it will only fire if this probability test succeeds.
-PLAY introduces rhythmic variation and sparse textures.
-PLAY can be modulated via the MOD matrix when assigned to Play Prob.
+PLAY sets the global probability that an enabled step will produce a note.
+Even if a step is otherwise valid, it will only fire if this probability test succeeds.
+PLAY introduces rhythmic variation and sparsity.

 RAND

-The RAND knob sets the probability that, in WINDOW mode, a step ignores the window note and plays a completely random note instead.
+RAND sets the probability that, in WINDOW mode, a step ignores the window note and plays a random pitch instead.
 This adds controlled chaos on top of structured patterns.
-RAND can be modulated via the MOD matrix when assigned to Rand Prob.

-The STEP PROB knob does not change the note pattern itself.
-Instead, each step has a fixed random value assigned when the step distribution is generated.
-STEP PROB acts as a threshold: steps whose random value exceeds the knob setting are muted.
+STEP PROB does not change the pitch pool.
+Instead, each step has a fixed random value assigned when the sequence is generated.
+STEP PROB acts as a threshold that mutes steps whose value exceeds the knob setting.
+This allows live density control without altering the underlying sequence.

 Pitch Generation